polkadot-fellows/RFCs/text/0172-eth-rpc-compatibility-pallet-revive.md

 - **`safe` semantics.** Is mapping `safe` to `finalized` acceptable to all stakeholders, or is there appetite to expose a genuinely weaker-than-finalised checkpoint (e.g. best-block-with-N-confirmations) as `safe`?
 - **Where the suite lives.** Should the conformance suite vendor the upstream `execution-apis` vectors, or maintain an independent curated set, or both?
 - **Normative strength.** Should conformance be a hard CI gate (MUST) or advisory (SHOULD) during an initial stabilisation period?
+- **Gas fold normativity.** Should the binding-dimension fold (§2.4) be a hard MUST for `eth_estimateGas` on every revive chain, or guidance, given chains may configure different weight-to-fee coefficients?
+The fold *rule* is chain-independent even if the coefficients are not.

 ## Future Directions and Related Material